How to Reset Tire Pressure Light

 - Inflate each tire to 3 PSI over the recommended amount, then deflate them completely.
 Make sure to do this with the spare tire as well, since it may also have a sensor.
 Once all tires have been deflated, re-inflate them to the recommended tire pressure.

 - Turn the vehicle off, then open the hood and disconnect the positive battery cable.
 Turn the key to the “On” position and honk the horn for about three seconds to discharge any power still stored in the vehicle.
 Then reconnect the battery.

 What Does a Flashing Tire Pressure Light Mean?

-If your tire pressure light is flashing, it could be a sign that either the sensor battery needs to be replaced, or that one of the sensors is malfunctioning.
+Now that you know how to reset a tire pressure light, you may be wondering about what to do if your tire pressure light is flashing.
+If your tire pressure light is flashing, it could be a sign that either the sensor battery needs to be replaced or that one of the sensors is malfunctioning.
 With a flashing or blinking TPMS light, it’s best to schedule service at Triple J Guam in Tamuning to have our technicians diagnose exactly what the problem is and take care of it for you.

 Get Expert Auto Care at Triple J Guam Today

 Our service team is always happy to help address any issues your vehicle is experiencing, from resetting your check engine light to rotating your tires and checking your transmission fluid.
 Find out how often you should have your oil changed, and learn some tire care tips, then explore our service specials to find money-saving deals on a wide range of maintenance services.
 Please contact our service center if you have any questions, or stop by one of our dealerships in Guam today!
 We would be more than happy to show you how to perform a Honda Civic tire pressure light reset or Mazda tire pressure light reset.